 Class begins each day at 8 AM.
 On Friday, class will be dismissed by 3:30 PM.

-LOCATION: The course will be hosted by the Nottinghamshire Police and held in partnership at Nottingham Trent University, 50 Shakespeare Street, Nottingham NG1 4FQ.
+LOCATION: The course will be hosted by the Nottinghamshire Police and held in partnership at Nottingham Trent University, School of Science & Technology, Clifton Lane, Nottingham NG11 8NS.

 Who Can Apply?

 Applicants must have successfully completed LEVA’s “Level 1: Forensic Video Analysis & the Law” course.